darren-chiu/darren-chiu.github.io/_pages/about.md

 I'm also an avid coffee enthusiast and shrimp owner.

 # research interests
-I am interested and excited by robots that move.
+I am interested and excited by robots that move and adapt to their environment in the **real world**.
 My research focus is in imagining the combination of hardware and algorithmic approaches for robotic systems deployed in space.
 I have experience in robotic simulation, hardware design, and implementation where I want to work towards bringing both sides closer - through novel hardware or better integrated algorithms.
 I currently work on applying event based vision for navigation of resource constrained robotic systems.
 Please reach out to me if you are interested in collaborating!
 <!-- ![Alt Text](../assets/img/miura_self_assembly.gif) -->